© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Southwick brewhouse is a scheduled monument protected by Historic England under reference 1001788.
 View the official record →

-Southwick Brewhouse is a sixteenth-century industrial building located in Hampshire.
+Southwick Brewhouse is a late medieval structure located in Hampshire, England, that represents an important example of industrial brewing infrastructure from the fifteenth or sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001788.

 Southwick brewhouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001788.